vressegu/pyReDA/README.md

 __I recommend you to copy these files and make your own version of it.
 Blueprints may evolve, have new features.
 If you modify them, it may cause conflicts when pulling new version of the code.__

+# Coming Features

+- [] creating a hierarchy of the `plots` folder separating modes plots and bias plots.